bacalhau-project/bacalhau/docs/running-node/quick-start.md

 * Docker Engine - to take on Docker workloads
 * Connection to IPFS - for storing job's results
 * Firewall - to ensure your node can communicate with the rest of the network
+* Physical hardware, Virtual Machine or cloud based host.
+A Bacalhau compute node is not intended to be ran from within a Docker container.

 #### Install docker